andrasq/node-qrpc/Readme.md

 tagged with a unique call id to identify which call's callback is to process the reply.

-The RPC service is implemented using the `QrpcServer` nad `QrpcClient` classes found in `./lib/`.
-They communicate over any bidirectional stream that supports a `write()` method.
+The RPC service is implemented using the `QrpcServer` and `QrpcClient` classes.
+They communicate over any bidirectional EventEmitter stream that supports a `write()` method.
 A customized RPC can be built over non-socket non-socket streams, which is how the unit tests work.

+The way `qrpc` builds an rpc service on top of net sockets is:

+        // create qrpc server
+        QrpcServer = require('qrpc/lib/qrpc-server')
+        server = new QrpcServer()
+        netServer = net.createServer(function(socket) {
+            server.setServer(netServer)
+            server.setSocket(socket)
+        })
+        netServer.listen(1337)
+        return server

+        // create qrpc client to talk to the server QrpcClient = require('qrpc/lib/qrpc-client')
+        client = new QrpcClient()
+        client.setSocket(net.connect(1337, 'localhost'))
+        return client

 ### Message Format